-I don’t know about you but this year I have been slacking on my holiday decorating.
-I see everyone online already decorating for Christmas and I’m still over here behind on my Thanksgiving game! haha!
+I don’t know about you, but I have been slacking on my holiday decorating this year.
+I see everyone online already decorating for Christmas, and I’m still behind on my Thanksgiving game!
+Haha!
 Oops.
+Although I’m not big on decorating for every holiday, I usually add some decor to my home for Halloween, Thanksgiving, and Christmas.

-So although we are only a week away from Thanksgiving day, I decided id at least try and make a DIY dollar tree wreath.
-I took a trip to the dollar store and got a bunch of supplies and hoped for the best.
-Well, it turned out so cute that I decided it was blog-worthy.
+But this year, we are a week away from Thanksgiving, and I have nothing decor-wise going on in my home—not even a wreath on the door!
+Although we are only a week away from Thanksgiving, I decided to at least try making a DIY dollar tree wreath.
+I took a trip to the dollar store, got a bunch of supplies, and hoped for the best.
+It turned out so cute that I decided it was blog post-worthy.
 Haha!

 So here I am, sharing with you how I made this DIY dollar tree wreath for under $10.00 with supplies all from the Dollar Tree!
 And let me tell you if I could make this, you sure as heck can too!
-It was seriously so easy, and fun to put together, and that’s coming from someone who is NOT naturally crafty!
-Anyway, here are the step-by-step instructions on how I put this DIY dollar store fall wreath together and a list of supplies I used.
+It was seriously so easy and fun to put together, and that’s coming from someone who is NOT naturally crafty!
+Anyway, here are the step-by-step instructions on putting this DIY dollar store fall wreath together and a list of supplies I used.

 DIY Dollar Tree Wreath